batinicm/Lottery/README.md

 # Lottery
-Lottery written in Java with GUI
+Lottery Draw simulation written in Java with GUI

-Realized using threads in Java.
+Realized using threads.